 Jammu is the state’s largest city and the traditional stepping-stone into the region, worthy of a stopover in its own right for its imposing fort and admirable collection of temples.
 Most foreigners, however, head immediately for the summer capital of Srinagar, lynchpin of the famed Kashmir Valley, which also offers the green hills and meadows of Gulmarg and Pahalgam.
-Unless you fly direct to the enchanting capital of Ladakh, Leh, the decision of when to visit Ladakh is largely made for you: the passes into the region are only open between late June and late October, when the sun is at its strongest and the weather, at least during the day, pleasantly warm.
-From November onwards, temperatures drop fast, often plummeting to minus 40oC between December and February, when the only way in and out of Zanskar is along the frozen surface of the river.
-Leh is surrounded by numerous villages dominated by venerable monasteries such as Tikse and Hemis or, further west, Lamayuru.
+Ladakh is only accessible for a few months each year, thanks to the region’s harsh climate, unless you fly direct to its enchanting capital, Leh, itslef surrounded by numerous villages dominated by venerable monasteries such as Thikse and Hemis or, further west, Lamayuru.
 The latter provides a good stopover en route to Kargil, halfway along the Srinagar–Leh road and the jumping-off point for the isolated Zanskar Valley.
 Other sparsely populated but exquisite areas worth the bumpy detours involved in reaching them from Leh include the icy lakes of Pangong Tso and Tso Moriri, as well as the almost surreal Nubra Valley, with its sand dunes and wandering camels.

 The region that comprises the current state of J&K has been a cultural, religious and political crossroads for millennia.
 There is archeological evidence that the area around Jammu, whose name appears in the Mahabharata, was part of the Harappan civilization, based in the Indus Valley, one of the oldest in the world.
 Remains of other powerful kingdoms, such as those of the Mauryas and Guptas, have also been found near the city, although the foundation of Jammu itself is credited to the Raja Jambu Lochan in the late fourteenth century.
 It later fell under the control of the Sikhs but after their defeat by the British in 1846, became part of the Hindu Dogra dynasty in the mid-nineteenth century.
 The majority of its people still identify themselves as Dogras and speak the Dogri dialect.

-Kashmir, meanwhile, had become an important centre of Buddhism and, subsequently, Hinduism during the first half of the first millennium AD and these faiths co-existed side by side regardless of the region’s rulers for the best part of a thousand years.
-In 1349, Shah Mir became the first Muslim ruler of Kashmir and it continued to be controlled by followers of Islam from Mughals to Afghans until it was taken over by the Sikhs and followed the same historical path as Jammu from the 1840s until Independence.
-Its problems since 1948 (see The Kashmir conflict) have still not been resolved but under the guidance of its youngest ever chief minister, Omar Abdullah, (elected in January 2009), there is increased confidence of positive developments among Kashmiris.
+Kashmir, meanwhile, had become an important centre of Buddhism and, subsequently, Hinduism during the first half of the first millennium AD and these faiths coexisted side by side, regardless of the region’s rulers for the best part of a thousand years.
+In 1349, Shah Mir became the first Muslim ruler of Kashmir and the area continued to be controlled by followers of Islam from Mughals to Afghans, until it was taken over by the Sikhs and continued on the same historical path as Jammu from the 1840s until Independence.

 The first inhabitants of Ladakh are thought to have been a mixture of nomadic herdsmen from the Tibetan plateau and a small contingent of early Buddhist refugees from northern India called the Mons, joined in the fourth or fifth century by the Indo-Aryan Dards, who introduced irrigation and settled agriculture.
 The first independent kingdom in the region was established in the ninth century by the maverick nobleman Nyima Gon, at around the same time as Buddhism was first disseminated by the wandering sage-apostles such as Padmasambhava (alias Guru Rinpoche).
 This was followed by the Second Spreading, among whose key proselytizers was the “Great Translator” Rinchen Zangpo.